magento/devdocs/guides/v2.1/migration/migration-tool-upgrade.md

 ## Upgrade Data Migration Tool {#data-migrate-upgr}

-1. Log in to your Magento server as, or switch to, [the Magento file systemowner]({{ page.baseurl }}/install-gde/prereq/apache-user.html).
+1. Log in to your Magento server as, or switch to, <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento file system owner</a>.
 2. Change to Magento 2 root directory.
 3. Enter the following command: